ryanjchrist/ryanjchrist.github.io/about.markdown

 ---

-I am a third-year undergraduate student at Duke University double majoring in Mechanical Engineering and Computer Science.
+I am a third-year undergraduate student at Duke University, double majoring in Mechanical Engineering and Computer Science.

-I am originally from Rochester, NY and credit my passion for engineering to effective communication and technical problem-solving skills.
-I address the problems of today both through making tangible things for people and through translating big, seemingly intangible problem statements into technical requirements.
+Originally from Rochester, NY, I credit my passion for engineering to the development of effective communication and technical problem-solving skills.
+I address the problems of today by both creating tangible solutions for people and translating large, seemingly intangible challenges into technical requirements.

-I am passionate about additive manufacturing and control systems.
-With this combination I am able to bring all of my abstract ideas to life.
-Going forward, I’m looking for new ways to apply my innovative mindset and my design and manufacturing skills to bridge the gap between theoretical knowledge and practical applications.
+I am passionate about computer automation, additive manufacting, and control systems.
+This combination enables me to bring my abstract ideas to life.
+Moving forward, I am looking for new opportunities to apply my innovative mindset, design, and manufacturing skills to bridge the gap between theoretical knowledge and practical applications.

-In my off time, you'll find me flying drones, printing on my Prusa MK3S+, or running.
-Take a look at the projects and feel free to contact me if you'd like to know more!
+In my free time, you’ll find me flying drones, printing on my Prusa MK3S+, or running.
+Take a look at my projects, and feel free to reach out if you'd like to know more!

 ## My skills